muratk5n/thirdwave/en/README.md

 ---

-DIS stock fall pre-Feb might have priced the fails in Q4, which later showed up in the gross profit.
+DIS stock fall pre-Feb might have priced in the Q4 fails, which showed up in the gross profit.
 Later the perception improved.
 I'd watch Q1, if lower GM, problem.

 ---